zz2liu/RnaSeq-HpcPipelines/README.md

 echo 'set -g mouse on' >>~/.tmux.conf' #works for tmux 2
 ```
 - once in tmux, type ctrl-b then
   - ?  to see a shortcut list
-  - d/D to detach
+  - d/D  to detach and leave everything running in the background

   - c  to create a new window
-  - , to rename a window
   - n/l/number  to select next/last/specific window; mouse can be used.

   - "/%  to create a new pane horizontally/vertically.
-  - x to kill a pane; `exit` command is preferred if possible.
   - o/;/q+number  to select next/last/specific pane; mouse can be used.
   - z/ctrl+arrows  to maximize/resize a pane; mouse can be used.

+  - x  to kill a pane; `exit` command is preferred if possible.
+  - ,  to rename a window